guedes/pgvm/README.md

 action `list`:

     $ pgvm list
-    Please, install a PostgreSQL Version!
+    Please install some PostgreSQL version using 'pgvm install'!

 As you can see, there isn't any.
 Lets install one using the action `install`: